Pangean megamonsoon: Discovery

 The concept of a Pangean monsoon circulation was first proposed in 1973.
-The evaporites in the geologic record suggested vast and extensive regions of persistent dry conditions near the Pangean centre, serving as the initial evidence for the theory’s dissemination.
+The evaporites in the geologic record suggest vast and extensive regions of persistent dry conditions near the Pangean centre, serving as the initial evidence for the theory’s dissemination.
 The interior of the supercontinent, especially the eastern portion, would have been extremely dry as the hemispheric pressure systems driving the circulation would have diverted nearly all atmospheric moisture away from the region.
 The later indication of a monsoon-driven climate was acquired via the examination of coal deposits along the exterior portions of the continent.
-The presence of both features in the geologic record suggested monsoonal circulations.
+The presence of both features in the geologic record suggest monsoonal circulations.